 Acceptable collateral is defined as cash, cash equivalents, direct obligations of, or securities that are fully guaranteed as to principal and interest by, the government of the United States or any agency of the United States, or by the Federal National Mortgage Association or the Federal Home Loan Mortgage Corporation and NAIC 1-designated securities.
 Affiliate-issued collateral would not be deemed acceptable.
 In all cases the collateral held must be permitted investments in the state of domicile for the respective insurer.

-Collateral included in General Interrogatories, Part 1, Line 25.04 of the annual statement should be included on Line (1).
+Assets Lent under conforming securities lending programs included in General Interrogatories, Part 1, Line 25.04 of the annual statement should be included on Line (1).

 Line (2)

-Collateral from all other securities lending programs should be reported General Interrogatories, Part 1, Line 25.05 and included in Line (2).
+Assets Lent Under all other securities lending programs should be reported General Interrogatories, Part 1, Line 25.05 and included in Line (2).

 LR017: (No revisions proposed)